systemd/pystemd/README.md

 `libsystemd` depending on your distribution, version needs to be at least v237.
 * gcc: or any compiler that `setup.py` will accept.
+* [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) command.
+Depending on your distro, the package is called "pkg-config", "pkgconfig" or a compatible substitute like "pkgconf"

 if you want to install from source then after you clone this repo you need to